 There is a list at the top left of the main window of the plugin which contains stations to impose.
 The plugin works only with stations of the same size.

-You can specify the whole document page to be used in the imposition.
-To do this, click on the button, you can add the active page of the currently open document to the stations list.
+You can specify all document pages to be used in the imposition.
+To do this, click on the button — all pages from the active CorelDraw document will be added to the stations list.
 At the bottom of each item in the list there is a link with the name of the document from which the page was taken.
-You can add pages in the project from different documents.
+It is possible to pick pages in a single project from different documents.
 The only limitations is that all pages should be the same size.

 During the installation of the ReproScripts Imposition library an additional control is added into the CorelDraw interface.
 It allows to mark a rectangular shape as a trim border for the design within.
 The control ties additional information with the border shape which can be picked up by the Auto imposition plugin.
 All object within the border bounds will be considered a separate job and be added to the list of stations.
 During the imposition the plugin will process it alongside with other stations and place into the resulting file.